Let me shout at your screen for a sec…

-Reading one of the best books on learning faster is perhaps one of the best time investments you could make for your career.
+Reading one of the best books on learning faster is perhaps one of the best time assets you could make for your career.

-After reading one of these books, you’ll be able to read the next ones with incredible speeds and get more out of them.
+After reading one of these books, you’ll be able to get more out of the others.

-And you’ll be able to master hard things quickly—even difficult subjects.
+And once you integrate all their strategies into a single, coherent system, you’ll be able to master hard things quickly—even difficult subjects.

-Couple that with the fact that knowledge builds upon prior knowledge, and you have an upward spiral of becoming so good they can’t ignore you!
+Couple that with the fact that knowledge builds upon prior knowledge, and you have an upward spiral of becoming so good people would think you’ve “always been this smart.”
+(What an insult, am I right?!)

 After reading these books, you will be able to: